bamjameson/GISDevOps/scripts/replacements/README.md

 ![Image of Yaktocat](media/logo.png)

-Replacements will proccess string replacements for all files of desired type.
+String replacements for all files of desired type.

 # Parameters
 `<replacementsFile>`: Path to the file that stores all your desired environment replacements.